Defensible AI in healthcare. With the audit to prove it.

 AI Security Review

 Different angles on the same trust path — HIPAA-shaped findings here, OWASP / agentic-attack lens there.
-Frequent companion engagement.
+A companion engineering audit when the AI surface warrants both.

 Three to four weeks.
 Engineering audit.
 BAA before any access.
 Findings your audit committee can act on.